 Instruct patients to take Vascepa as prescribed.
 If a dose is missed, patients should take it as soon as they remember.
 However, if they miss one day of Vascepa, they should not double the dose when they take it.

 For more information about Vascepa, go to www.Vascepa.com or call 1-855-Vascepa (1-855-827-2372).

 Amarin Pharmaceuticals Ireland Limited

-Vascepa is a trademark of Amarin Pharmaceuticals Ireland Limited
+Vascepa is a registered trademark of the Amarin group of companies

 It is not known if Vascepa is safe and effective in children.

 |Do not take Vascepa if you are allergic to icosapent ethyl or any of the ingredients in Vascepa.
 See the end of this leaflet for a complete list of ingredients in Vascepa.|